 Newcomb’s work has also been shown at The Gay Head Gallery on Martha’s Vineyard, The Dearing Galleries in Taos, New Mexico, and in Connecticut at Greenwich Hospital, the Stamford Museum and Nature Center, The Brick Gallery in Essex, CT and at the Bendheim and Flinn Galleries in Greenwich, CT.

 Cora Rosevear, Curator of Painting and Sculpture at MOMA in New York City, awarded Newcomb first prize at the 1995 Faber Birren Color Award Show.
 The artist’s work was selected from more than 900 entries from across the country for her creative and original use of color.

 Newcomb graduated from the University of Washington in Seattle.
-She then spent a year living in London.
-After returning to the US, she studied at Parsons School of Design, the Art Students League and the National Academy in New York City and at the School of Realist Art in Santa Fe, New Mexico.
+She then spent a year living in London and after returning to the US, she studied at Parsons School of Design, the Art Students League and the National Academy in New York City and at the School of Realist Art in Santa Fe, New Mexico.